Madras College: History

 Madras College, founded in 1833, takes its name from the system of education devised by the school's founder, the Rev. Dr Andrew Bell FRSE.
 However, the origins of the school can be traced to at least the 1490s, through its predecessor institution, the Grammar School of St Andrews.

 Bell was born in St Andrews in 1753, the son of a local magistrate and wig-maker.
 He studied at the University of St Andrews where he distinguished himself in mathematics.
-He became a clergyman of the Church of England and took up an appointment as chaplain to the regiments of the East India Company in Madras (known since 1996 as Chennai), India.
+He became an Episcopalian clergyman and took up an appointment as chaplain to the regiments of the East India Company in Madras (known since 1996 as Chennai), India.
 One of his duties was to educate the soldiers' children.
 Because there was a shortage of teachers, he used the older students, who had been taught the lesson by the master, to instruct groups of younger pupils.
 The pupils who assisted the teacher were called 'monitors'.
 This method of education became widely used in schools at home and abroad.

 After his return from India, Dr Bell made it his life's work to travel the country and encourage schools to adopt 'the Madras system', as it had come to be known.
 By the time of his death in 1832, over 10,000 schools were using his methods.

 Madras College was founded in 1832 at the bequest and expense of Bell, as the amalgamation of several St Andrews schools.
 The first amalgamation was in 1833 when the old Grammar School of St Andrews was joined with the "English" school (founded in the 1750s) to form the Madras College.
 The origin of these names being that the Grammar School was taught mostly in Latin while the "English" school used English only.
 The Grammar School stood on the grounds between Blackfriars' Church and Lade Braes; the "English" school was on the grounds behind the Church of Holy Trinity, approximately where the town library is today.